waiwaisew/php_minifier/README.md

 # Installing
-Run command below to install
+Run command below to install:
 composer require waiwaisew/minifier

 # How to use